davidmalcolm/gcc-global-state/pass-patterns.rst

 Passes will become C++ classes.

-Passes "know" which universe they are in: they will be constructed with a `universe&`, stored as a field, making this information easily accessible in the gate and execute hooks.
+Passes "know" which context they are in: they will be constructed with a `context *`, stored as a field, making this information easily accessible in the gate and execute hooks.

 For each of the above state-management patterns, we move the state into